sublee/subl.ee/resume.md

 [pydata2019]: https://docs.google.com/presentation/d/1S5v9D31vpsr22efMSSCO6hmN2SQNCIqKG7JyGzUSzeI/edit?usp=sharing

 [Profiling][], 2014--2018
-:   An interactive profiler for Python inspired by the Unity3D profiler.
+:   An interactive profiler for Python inspired by the Unity3D profiler
     {: .note }

 :   Developed a Python profiler with an interactive TUI inspired by [the Unity